 However, a spouse who wants an annulment must prove that one of the Grounds for Annulment existed at the time of the marriage.
 The spouse asking for an annulment has the burden to prove why an annulment should be granted.
 The judge will not grant an annulment until you have proven one of those limited reasons.

-Spouses who get an annulment typically cannot ask for alimony.
-An alimony award is generally based on the parties having a valid marriage.
+Spouses who get an annulment typically cannot ask for alimony, and the court will usually not divide property and debts.
+Financial orders are generally based on the parties having a valid marriage.